 Can I buy more equity in the property?

 There is no obligation for you to purchase extra shares in the future if you do not want to.
-However if, at any point after the first year of owning, you wish to own more or all of your Landspeed home then you can choose to buy additional equity in a maximum of 4 equal shares (which can be combined).
+However, if you wish to own more or all of your Landspeed home then you can choose to buy additional equity.
 Once you have bought the balance you will own your home outright and our legal interest will be removed.
 Your solicitor will advise you in greater detail on this aspect.

 What about when I want to sell?